A BRIEF HISTORY OF SLOVENIA

 In the 10th to 13th centuries Slovenia remained under German domination.
 However in the early 12th century towns were founded in Slovenia and trade and commerce flourished.
-Yet in the 14th century the Hapsburg dynasty came to control Slovenia.
-The Hapsburgs gained Carinthia and Carniola in 1335 and they gained Istria in 1374 and Trieste in 1382.
+Yet in the 14th century the Habsburg dynasty came to control Slovenia.
+The Habsburgs gained Carinthia and Carniola in 1335 and they gained Istria in 1374 and Trieste in 1382.

 In the late 15th and 16th century peasants in Slovenia often rebelled.
 However all the rebellions failed.
 Meanwhile the Turks threatened Slovenia.
 However they were crushed at the battle of Sisak in 1593.
 The Reformation also rocked Slovenia.
 In the early 16th century Protestantism made some headway but by the century's end the Catholic Counter-Reformation reconverted Slovenia.

 The 18th century was a prosperous time for Slovenia and her industries flourished.
 In the late 18th century religious freedom was allowed and primary education was made compulsory.